 TIP: Deer Lake is beautiful.
 Take a picnic to enjoy the park either before or after visiting Burnaby Village Museum.
 Also take good walking shoes for a stroll around the lake, and maybe even your swimsuit for paddling at the beach.

-For more information on the museum, click Burnaby Village.
+For more information about the museum, click Burnaby Village.

 For further details about the July 1st event, click Burnaby Village on Canada Day.

 Canada Day at Edmonds Plaza